-The special early retirement benefit will be easier to attain for some that retire after 2022.
-Beginning with retirements on or after January 1, 2023, you no longer have to earn 3 years of service in the 5 years before your retirement.
-For example, if you are no longer able to work at age 52 but you had already earned 30 years of service, you can start your benefit at age 55 and it will not be reduced.
+The special early retirement benefit for post-merger benefits will be easier to attain for some that retire after 2022.
+Beginning with retirements on or after January 1, 2023, you no longer have to earn 3 years of service in the 5 years before your retirement for the portion of your benefit earned April 1, 2019 and later.
+For example, if you are no longer able to work at age 52 but you had already earned 30 years of service (including any Alaska service), you can start your benefit at age 55 and the post-merger benefit will not be reduced.

-As a reminder, in order to receive an unreduced benefit before age 63, you must be at least age 55 and have 30 years of service.
+As a reminder, for the portion of your benefit earned April 1, 2019 and later, in order to receive an unreduced benefit before age 63, you must be at least age 55 and have 30 years of service (including any Alaska years of service).
+There is no special early retirement benefit for the portion of your benefit earned through March 31, 2019 - early retirement or normal retirement rules will apply to that piece.